jonhuo11/unity-labs/README.md

-Collection of scenes, assets, and scripts for UnityEngine that I made for the purposes of either learning more about the engine, testing features, or experimenting with code.
+Collection of scenes, assets, and scripts for UnityEngine that I made for the purposes of either learning more about the engine, visualizing algorithms/data, or experimenting with graphics.
 Feel free to cut and paste snippets or use assets from this repository for your own reference.